tomas-fryza/avr-course/Labs/04-interrupts/README.md

 In addition, if you want to use interrupts in your application, you must:
    * insert the header file `#include <avr/interrupt.h>`,
-   * make peripheral function settings (such as precsaler),
+   * make peripheral function settings (such as prescaler),
    * enable specific interrupts (such as overflow),
    * define interrupt handlers (such as `ISR(TIMER1_OVF_vect)`), and
    * allow such handlers to run by `sei()` macro.